Processori7/FreeAiChromeSidebar/README.md

 - The "Copy link when right-clicking" checkbox - when active, copies the link to the selected item when right-clicking on it.
 - New Year's Theme checkbox - adds various Christmas elements and decorations when active.
 - Search - allows you to find the desired item in the list not only by the name of the service, but also by its description.
+- Checkbox "Hide services that cannot be opened in the sidebar" - allows you to immediately hide services that cannot be opened in the sidebar, while the search works on all elements, regardless of whether they are hidden or not.
+- The settings menu now shows the total number of free services

 ## Section Menu
 This menu is located in the center on the right side, and opens when you press the "📑" button.